 In Just One Evil Internet Minute Organizations Spend Nearly $25 and Face 375 New Threats

-August 31, 2020SAN FRANCISCO, AUGUST 27, 2020 – RiskIQ, the global leader in attack surface management, has released its annual "Evil Internet Minute" security intelligence report.
+August 27, 2020SAN FRANCISCO, AUGUST 27, 2020 – RiskIQ, the global leader in attack surface management, has released its annual "Evil Internet Minute" security intelligence report.
 The company tapped its proprietary global intelligence and third-party research to analyze the volume of malicious activity on the internet, revealing that cybercrime costs organizations $24.7, YOY increase of more than $2 every minute.
-It will also have a per-minute global cost of $11.4 million by 2021, a 100% increase over 2015.
+Based on research from Cybersecurity Ventures, it will also have a per-minute global cost of $11.4 million by 2021, a 100% increase over 2015.

 The 2020 Evil Internet Minute covers the top threats facing today's organizations, which are proliferating at a clip of 375 per minute, and reflects the current surge in attacks leveraging the COVID-19 pandemic.